Admissions Enquiries

 New Admissions

-We expect applicants from outside the University of Cambridge, applying for the PhD course, to have at Master's degree with at least a high Merit (67 per cent) or equivalent (3.6 GPA in the American system) preferably in a social science discipline, although applicants from other disciplines will also be considered.
+We expect (full-time and part-time) PhD applicants from outside the University of Cambridge to have a Master's degree, with a distinction or close to distinction or equivalent, preferably in a social science discipline although applicants from other disciplines will also be considered.

 Continuing from MPhil to PhD (current Cambridge students)